training-mode/ruby/intro/1_basics/README.md

 Essentially, you've combined two strings into one.
 Pretty convenient.

 Arguably, the most flexible way to manipulate strings in Ruby is through **string interpolation**.
-Probably the easiest way to thing about it is you specify a format that the final output should have and then plug in all the **arguments** that need to be used:
+Probably the easiest way to think about it is you specify a format that the final output should have and then plug in all the **arguments** that need to be used:
 ```ruby
 franchise = "Final Fantasy"
 number = 7